mit-submit/submit-users-guide/source/program.rst

       singularity shell docker_name.sif

 If you need this available on worker nodes on the MIT T3 and T2 through HTCondor you can add them to a space in your work directory.
-You will then need to email Max (maxi@mit.edu) to create this CVMFs area for you.
+You will then need to email Max (Kerberos ID: maxi) or submit-help@mit.edu to create this CVMFs area for you.

 .. code-block:: sh